Carnegie Museum of Art: History

 Andrew Carnegie first thought of setting up a museum in 1886 that would preserve a "record of the progress and development of pictorial art in America."
 Dedicated on November 5, 1895, the art gallery was initially housed in the Carnegie Library of Pittsburgh's Main Branch in Oakland.

 Carnegie initially envisioned a museum collection consisting of the "Old Masters of tomorrow".
 The museum received a major expansion in 1907 with the addition of the Hall of Architecture, Hall of Sculpture, and Bruce Galleries, with funds again provided by Carnegie.

 Under the directorship of Leon A. Arkus, the Sarah Mellon Scaife Gallery (125,000 square feet) was built as an addition to the existing Carnegie Institute.
 Designed by architect Edward Larrabee Barnes, it first opened in 1974 and more than doubled the museum's exhibition space, also adding a children's studio, theater, café, offices, and bookstore.
 The New York Times art critic John Russell described the gallery as an "unflawed paradise."
 The gallery has been renovated several times since its original creation, most recently in 2004.

 Today the museum also stages the Carnegie International every few years.
 Numerous significant works from the Internationals have been acquired for museum's permanent collection including Winslow Homer's The Wreck (1896) and James A. McNeill Whistler's Arrangement in Black: Portrait of Señor Pablo de Sarasate (1884).
+The latest iteration of the Carnegie International opened in May of 2026.